Current

 Deformations of stable homotopy theory

 This was my master’s thesis in which I looked at a filtered model for synthetic spectra, and its interpretation as a relative affineness result.
-The thesis further attempts to construct a partial universal property for synthetic spectra as a deformation of spectra with a given algebraic fibre, in terms of this filtered characterisation. (pdf forthcoming)
+The thesis further attempts to construct a partial universal property for synthetic spectra as a deformation of spectra with a given algebraic fibre, in terms of this filtered characterisation.
+Here’s a pdf (contains outdated results, some redundant exposition, and some mistakes so beware!)